If you’re currently driving for DoorDash or are thinking about becoming a driver, you probably know that you have some expenses to account for.

 So, does DoorDash keep track of mileage?
 No, it doesn’t, but that doesn’t mean you shouldn’t.

 You can take advantage of those tax benefits and save money where you can on gas, depreciation, and repairs.
+Every little bit counts when it comes to side hustling, so the extra effort is worth it!

 Find the best way to track your DoorDash mileage that works for you and you’ll be saving money in no time!